 Beginning in 2022, FII’s institutional clients with portfolios that implement a Light Green Strategy will receive in periodic reporting delivered to them a description for how any environmental or social characteristics promoted in the ESG Strategies were met.
 For FII’s institutional clients which portfolios that implement a Dark Green Strategy, such reporting will include disclosure comparing the overall sustainability-related impact of such Dark Green Strategy with the impacts of the benchmark index and a broad market index using applicable sustainability indicators.
 Such description will also be made available on this webpage.

-It is noted that the regulatory technical standards (“RTS”) to specify the details of the content and presentation of the information to be disclosed under SFDR is not expected to be effective until January 2022.
+It is noted that the regulatory technical standards (“RTS”) to specify the details of the content and presentation of the information to be disclosed under SFDR is not expected to be effective until January 2023.
 The European Commission has recommended that from the effective date of SFDR, firms are recommended to comply with the specific disclosure obligations in SFDR that are reliant on the RTS on the basis of a high-level, principles-based approach.
 FII therefore seeks to comply on a best efforts basis with the relevant disclosure obligations and provides this disclosure as a means of achieving this objective.
-Once the RTS become effective, FII will update this disclosure to comply with the RTS.
+Once the RTS becomes effective, FII will update this disclosure to comply with the RTS.